frasercrichton/website-lake-alice-psychiatric-hospital/README.md

     Dominion Post (Newspaper): Photographic negatives and prints of the Evening Post and Dominion newspapers / Police cadets graduation ceremony, Upper Hutt - Photograph taken by Ross Giblin https://natlib.govt.nz/records/22875316

+## Content Configuration

+`chapters.js`

+## Chapter

+A chapter is a discrete section of content made up of pages, for example: Introduction, Context etc.

+## Page

+A page defines both scrolling text content and the background content with options for 3D model camera views, maps, images or text content.

 ## Technical